Injective Protocol (INJ) Price Tops $8.30 on Exchanges

-Injective Protocol (CURRENCY:INJ) traded flat against the US dollar during the 24-hour period ending at 0:00 AM E.T. on March 1st.
-One Injective Protocol coin can currently be purchased for $8.30 or 0.00017893 BTC on popular cryptocurrency exchanges.
-Injective Protocol has a total market cap of $362.49 million and $17.36 million worth of Injective Protocol was traded on exchanges in the last 24 hours.
-Over the last seven days, Injective Protocol has traded flat against the US dollar.
+Injective Protocol (CURRENCY:INJ) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on March 7th.
+One Injective Protocol coin can now be bought for approximately $8.30 or 0.00017893 BTC on cryptocurrency exchanges.
+Injective Protocol has a total market cap of $362.49 million and approximately $17.36 million worth of Injective Protocol was traded on exchanges in the last day.
+During the last seven days, Injective Protocol has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.